top of page

 Biogeochemical modeller @ NOC, UK

-PARTITRICS (2024-now): Synthesis and global scaling-up of particle transport and respiration processes in the mesopelagic.
+• PARTITRICS: Synthesis and global scaling-up of particle transport and respiration processes in the mesopelagic.

 The influence of mesoscale variability on organic carbon export fluxes: bridging models and observations